 Corporation for National and Community Service (CNCS)

-CNCS anticipates making three-year grants.
+CNCS anticipates making three-year grant awards.
 CNCS generally makes an initial award for the first year of operation, based on a one-year project period.
-Continuation awards for subsequent years are not guaranteed; they depend upon availability of appropriations and satisfactory performance.
+Continuation awards for subsequent years depend upon availability of appropriations and satisfactory performance and are not guaranteed.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.